-The Floyd County Commission will meet in regular session tomorrow.
-They’ll gather for a caucus session at 4 pm, which will be followed by their regular meeting at 6 pm at the Floyd County Administration Building on East Fourth Avenue in downtown Rome.
+The Rome City Commission will meet in regular session this evening.
+They’ll meet in a caucus session at 5 pm, which will be followed by their regular meeting at 6:30 pm at City Hall on Broad Street in downtown Rome.
 Take a look at their agenda online at www.romefloyd.com.

 Many wishing for rain in Rome and Floyd County got their wish last night as lightning and thunder moved into the area, accompanied by rain in some areas.
 A chance of showers and thunderstorms remains in the forecast for today and throughout much of the week, according to the National Weather Service.
 Otherwise, today will be partly sunny and hot with a high of 103.
 A heat advisory has been issued by the NWS that remains in effect until 9 pm tonight.
 Heat index values of 105 to 109 are expected.

 The Floyd County Police Department is now handling the death of a two-year-old girl as a criminal investigation.
 The decision follows the findings of the Georgia Bureau of Investigation Crime Lab that Kailee Marie Parker’s death is a result of and is termed as homicide, according to a release from the Floyd County Police.
 The release reveals that police are looking into the injuries that Kailee had received that cannot be explained by those from an accident.
 The toddler was reportedly assaulted by others and died of multiple blunt traumatic injuries to the head.
 Police intend to conduct a thorough investigation into her death.
 The investigation by the Floyd County Police Criminal Investigation Division is being led by Sgt.
 Teri Davis and Investigator Ojilvia Lom.